 - Cost for Tuk Tuk: USD 6.

-- Purchase: Tickets can be bought at any tour agency in Siem Reap.
-Ask the Tuk Tuk rider, he/she will take you to an agent.
+- Purchase: Tickets can be purchased at any tour agency in Siem Reap or online.

 Pleasing my mother is not only difficult but close to impossible.
 Nothing impressed my mother other than her soap operas on television.
 Okay, that’s a bit exaggeration.
 To sum it up, I can never please my mother.
 But this time I had hit the bullseye, she had loved the circus.